-(b) The individual can select his or her helper.
+- (b) The individual can select their helper.
 For those individuals who do not select a helper, but do not object to the assistance of a helper, the facility's director of social work shall identify a qualified helper.
-If necessary, the division shall reimburse the helper for reasonable travel expenses incurred solely to visit the individual at least once before the TIDT meeting and to attend TIDT meeting(s) described in Activity 11.

-(4) The Social worker:

-(a) The social worker should be the social worker at the facility i.e., either Los Lunas or Fort Stanton, who has worked with the individual or, if unavailable, the social worker who has been assigned.

-(b) The social worker shall work with the case manager on behalf of the facility to assist with the proposed transition and any follow-up support as required.

-(5) The Case manager:

-(a) The case manager should be the individual selected or assigned pursuant to Activity 2.
+If necessary, the division shall reimburse the helper for reasonable travel expenses incurred solely to visit the individual at least once before the TIDT meeting and to attend TIDT meeting(s) described in Activity 11. - (4) The social worker: - (a) The social worker should be the social worker at the facility i.e., either Los Lunas or Fort Stanton, who has worked with the individual or, if unavailable, the social worker who has been assigned. - (b) The social worker shall work with the case manager on behalf of the facility to assist with the proposed transition and any follow-up support as required. - (5) The case manager: - (a) The case manager should be the individual selected or assigned pursuant to activity 2.